Stirling-Tools/Stirling-Tools.github.io/docs/AI/Model-Providers.md

 # Model Providers

-Configure providers under **Settings → AI → Models & Providers**, or with the settings below.
+Configure providers in the **Models & Providers** section of **Settings → Server → AI Engine**, or with the settings below.
 They apply when you [run your own engine](./Self-Hosting-the-AI-Engine.md).
 With [Stirling Cloud AI](./Stirling-Cloud-AI.md), Stirling Cloud manages models and provider keys.

 Language models handle questions and editing instructions.
 Embedding models make document text searchable.
 You can use a different provider for each.